The Best Home Coffee Roasters for the Burgeoning Roastmaster

 100 grams of coffee will turn into 85 grams of roasted coffee, which you’ll probably be able to drink in a day or two.

 Many coffee roasters work better when not loaded at full capacity, so you want to have a bit of wiggle room.

-Even though it might only take 10 minutes to finish a roast from load to drop, all the small details in your workflow will add extra time:
+Even though a roasting sessions might only take 10 minutes from load to drop, all the small details in your workflow will add extra time:

 - Measuring batch size

 - Cooling down beans

 Even though effective roast time is short, preparation and cleaning add time to the process.

 For those reasons, I wouldn’t recommend a roaster with less than a 300 gram capacity.
 While it’s fun to roast, you also want to see (and drink) the fruit of your labor.